bleonheart/Lilia/documentation/docs/libraries/lia.bars.md

 **Purpose**

-Removes a bar from the HUD by its identifier.
+Removes a bar from the bar system by its identifier.

 **Parameters**